-Students admitted under conditional admission must enroll in a English for Academic Programs course at an ELS Language Center and complete the ELS Level 112 Certificate, or meet the minimum TOEFL or IELTS requirements prior to enrolling at Mills.
+Students admitted under conditional admission must enroll in an English for Academic Programs course at an ELS Language Center and complete the ELS Level 112 Certificate, or meet the minimum TOEFL or IELTS requirements prior to enrolling at Mills.
 Conditional admission is valid for up to one year.
 Students who do not complete the language requirement in that time period must re-apply.
 To learn more, please visit the ELS Language Center.

-We strongly recommend that international students take the opportunity to get to know the college and their admissions counselor by scheduling an admissions interview.
+We strongly recommend that international students take the opportunity to get to know the college and their admission counselor by scheduling an admissions interview.
 Interviews can be done while visiting the college campus or can be scheduled through Skype or FaceTime.
 To request an interview, email firstname.lastname@example.org.

 A Certification of Finances form and official supporting bank documentation must be submitted prior to issuing an I-20 and before enrollment.
 Per US government regulation, an international applicant should have sufficient funds to meet the costs of tuition, fees, and living expenses in the United States for at least two years.
-Bank documentation must have an English translation and show available funds in U.S. dollars.
+Bank documentation must have an English translation and show available funds in US dollars.
 Faxed and photocopied materials are not considered official and will not be accepted.

 US government regulations prohibit students with an F-1 student visa from off-campus employment.
 While the visa does allow for on-campus employment, Mills College is, regrettably, unable to offer on-campus jobs to international students.

-The I-20 form allows for international applicants to apply for an F-1 student visa to study in the United States.
-If the student has attended another US institution just prior to enrolling at Mills, their SEVIS record will be transferred to Mills.
+The I-20 Request Form allows for international applicants to apply for an F-1 student visa to study in the United States.
+If the student has attended another US institution just prior to enrolling at Mills, they must complete the I-20 Transfer Request Form to have their SEVIS record transferred to Mills.
 A student may not obtain an I-20 from one institution and use it to attend another.